apdahlen/Evjen/README.md

 Their concern is important.
 A strong emphasis on polity can become its own distortion.
 The chief work of the church is not polity for its own sake, but the salvation of souls — **spirit and life**.

+### 6. A Rejoinder and a Warning

+This was a 40 page pamphlet written by Pastor Eldor Mikael Hanson as an extensive response to Evjen's *The Position*.

 ---